-In the final post of the trilogy I will be discussing the dreaded CaRMS rank list.
-If you haven’t already, I suggest that you review my previous posts on CaRMS – CaRMS Pregame: Preparing for the Interview and CaRMS Game Time: The Interviews – and checking out the CaRMS Guide.
+In the final post of the trilogy, I will be discussing the dreaded CaRMS rank list.
+If you haven’t already, I suggest that you review my previous posts on CaRMS – Pre-game: CaRMS Interview Preparation and Game Time: The CaRMS Interview – and checking out the full CaRMS Guide.

-Following the interviews you will likely be exhausted.
-Hopefully you have a few days before you go back to work.
+Following the interviews, you will likely be exhausted.
 Regardless, consideration of your rank-list should begin right away.
-After visiting multiple programs, often with the same group of applicants, one program starts to blending into the other and the tour gets hazy.
+After visiting multiple programs, often with the same group of applicants, one program starts to blending into the other, and the tour gets hazy.
 If you didn’t do so while you were traveling, consider making pro/con lists or some jot-notes about each program and city.
-At least get something down on paper while it’s still fresh – then you’ll have a few weeks to sweat over it, reconsider, and make multiple mood-induced changes.
+At least get something down on paper while it’s still fresh – then you’ll have a few weeks to sweat over it, reconsider, and potentially make mood-induced changes!

 Thank you notes

-So send them if you like.
-If you were raised thinking that this is essential, then I wholeheartedly support that and hope that any spawn I happen to have are as considerate as you.
-On the other hand, don’t sweat it if you were not.
-Realistically, the programs are trying to recruit the best applicants and you just spent your hard-earned money (errr… line of credit) to travel there for an interview.
-Just as you could thank us giving you an interview, we could thank you for coming.
+So send them if you like or if that’s your ‘style.’
+If you were raised thinking that this is essential, then I wholeheartedly support that and hope my own little munchkin grows up to be as considerate as you.
+On the other hand, don’t sweat it if you are not inclined to send anything.
+Realistically, the programs are trying to recruit the best applicants, and you just spent your hard-earned money (errr… line of credit) to travel there for an interview.
+I think we’re as obligated to thank you for coming as you are for giving you an interview!

 Program CaRMS Rank Lists